Aarav238/Gmail-Auto-Reply/readme.md

 To keep track of the emails that have been auto-replied to, the bot adds a label to the replied emails.
 By default, the label name is "AutoReplied".
 Additionally, the bot moves the replied email to a label named "GmailBot".
 If these labels do not exist, the bot creates them automatically.

+## Conclusion

+The Gmail-Bot provides a convenient way to automate the process of replying to incoming emails.
+It helps manage communication when you are unavailable or on vacation.
+By setting up the necessary credentials and configuring the application, you can easily run the bot and let it handle the auto-replies for you.